 How do I know if I’m dehydrated?

 Did you know that when you feel thirsty you’re actually already dehydrated?
+Dehydration usually starts with mild symptoms that get worse unless fluid/water is replaced.
 Other symptoms of dehydration include:

-- Urinating less often than usual, or having urine that looks dark yellow or brown
+- Urinating less often than usual, or passing urine that looks dark yellow or brown

 - Sunken eyes (your eyes look “sunken” in your face)